saha-somnath/Redis-Clustering/README.md

  redis-server 10.x.x.1:7000 [cluster]   - M1 <- S1
  ```

-- Persistent mode is set. ( appendonly  yes )
+- Enable persistant mode by seting "appendonly" to "yes". ( appendonly  yes )
-- Redis Availability:  The redis cluster is designed the survive failure with few nodes.
+- Redis Availability:  The redis cluster is designed to survive the failure with few nodes.
 In case of failure of master, the cluster re-configure the system and promote the corresponding slave to become master.
+- How cluster works:
-o Automatic detection of non-working cluster node (master) and promote slave to master.
+-- Automatic detection of non-working cluster node (master) and promote slave to master.
-o All the nodes are connected using TCP bus and a binary protocol called a Redis Cluster Bus.
+-- All the nodes are connected using TCP bus and a binary protocol called a Redis Cluster Bus.
-o Nodes use a gossip protocol to propagate information about the cluster in order to discover new nodes, to send ping packets to make sure all the other nodes are working properly, and to send cluster messages needed to signal specific conditions
+-- Nodes use a gossip protocol to propagate information about the cluster in order to discover new nodes, to send ping packets to make sure all the other nodes are working properly, and to send cluster messages needed to signal specific conditions
-o Cluster bus is used to propagate PUB/SUB messages.
+-- Cluster bus is used to propagate PUB/SUB messages.
-o Improved availability with replication migration feature.
+-- Improved availability with replication migration feature.
 In case of master no longer replicated by a slave will receive a slave from master have multiple slaves.
 ### Create Redis Cluster:
 ```
 o Command: